 Our Animal's Story

-Our two ringtails are Rambo and Acacia. *Rambo was born in the wild in 2010.
+We currently have two ringtails that live in one of our nocturnal exhibits.
+Rambo was born in the wild in 2010.
 While we make a practice of not taking healthy animals from the wild, Rambo had been labeled a nuisance animal.
 After being relocated twice, authorities decided it was best for him to go to a zoo.
-Rambo came to us in 2011 and is very mischievous. *Acacia was captive-born in 2012 at a zoo in California.
-She arrived here in 2012 to be a breeding partner for Rambo.
+Rambo came to us in 2011 and continues to be mischievous.
+Reba, our female, was born in June 2013.
+She arrived at ZooAmerica from the Little Rock Zoo in Arkansas in January of 2021.